kurtdekker/datasacks/README.md

 For updating your project, see UpdateNotes.txt file.

+THIS PACAKGE REQUIRES UGUI UI PACKAGE!
+Add this via the Package Mangler or else make sure you have this line in your Packages/manifest.json file:

+	"com.unity.ugui": "1.0.0",

 --------------------------------- DATASACKS --------------------------

 Fire up the example game scene for a silly clicker game that has some UI